radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/backup-and-restore/delete-backup.md

 ## Next steps

 After reading this guide you should have an understanding of the steps required to delete an environment backup.
+For further details on creating and environment backup, see the [create a backup](create-backup.md) guide.